Timothy A. Garrison: Career

 From 2007 to 2018, he served as an Assistant United States Attorney in the Western District of Missouri, prosecuting interstate and international drug trafficking, money laundering, murder, and other offenses.
-He is a recipient of the Missouri Bar Foundation award for appellate advocacy before the United States Court of Appeals for the Eighth Circuit.
+He is a recipient of the Missouri Bar's Appellate Advocacy Award for his work before the United States Court of Appeals for the Eighth Circuit.

-U.S. Attorney
+United States Attorney

 On February 16, 2018, President Donald Trump announced his intent to nominate Garrison to be the U.S. Attorney for the Western District of Missouri.
 On February 27, 2018, his nomination was sent to the Senate.
 On April 26, 2018, his nomination was confirmed by voice vote.

+Garrison made violent crime and drug trafficking the priorities of his tenure as U.S. Attorney, and led the initial phase of Operation Legend.
+The enforcement effort resulted in the arrests of over 500 individuals wanted for violent crimes, including more than three dozen homicides, and brought about significant reductions in violent crime in the Kansas City area in the summer of 2020.